Table of Contents

 Many international investors prefer Singapore structures because of strong corporate governance, legal transparency, IP protection, and financial system stability.

-This makes Singapore particularly attractive for startups planning:- Institutional fundraising
+This makes Singapore particularly attractive for startups planning:

 For startups heavily dependent on venture capital, Singapore often has an edge in fundraising maturity.